cylondata/twister2/docs/documents/job-master/JobMaster.md

 in the submitting client, the value of the following configuration parameter needs to be set as true.
 * twister2.job.master.runs.in.client

-## Main Components of Twister2
-Twister2 will have the following main components:
-* **Workers**: The processes that perform the computations.
-* **Twister2 Clients**: The program that submits/terminates/modifies Twister2 jobs.
-It may run in the cluster or outside of it.
-* **Job Master**: Manages job related activities during job execution such as fault tolerance, life-cycle management, dynamic resource allocation, resource cleanup, etc.
-* **Twister2 Web UI**: Provides the job related data to users.
-Users will be able to monitor their job on that page.
-Only one instance will run in the cluster.
-This Web UI will provide data for all jobs running in the cluster.

 ## Workers to Job Master Communications
 We use protocol buffers to exchange messages between workers and the job master.
 We transfer the messages over TCP.